Case Study: American Underground and Roomzilla

 The American Underground is helping the local community build a vibrant entrepreneurial ecosystem.
 In its annual report from 2014-2015, the coworking space shared some fantastic numbers that indicate the North Carolina tech community is starting to take shape.

-The American Underground housed 227 companies last year and averaged 742 people working out of the spaces on a given day.
+The American Underground housed 227 companies last year.
+Around 742 people working out of the spaces on a given day.
 That’s a twenty-one percent growth from the previous year.

 The 227 companies occupying space in the American Underground employ a total of 2,316 people (and growing!).
-More than 400 new jobs were created by American Underground companies last year, with more than 250 of those jobs full-time.
+American Underground created more than 400 new jobs, with more than 250 of those jobs full-time.

 These new jobs were created largely due to the increased funding American Underground companies were able to raise in 2014-2015.
-A total of $29,846,000 was raised in venture capital by American Underground employees.
+American Underground employees raised a total of $29,846,000 in venture capital.

 In addition to the increased infusion of capital in American Underground companies, AU helped further the development of the Raleigh/Durham tech community by hosting a total of 138 events, which brought in nearly 10,000 attendees.